ariesco/MCPS/README.md

 * Since we can work at the metalevel, we decided to display the value of all atomic formulas before and after applying the rule, so the user can understand the values taken by the LTL formula (field **props**).
 For each atomic proposition in the formula we display its name, arguments, and how its value changed when the current rule is applied.
+Hence, steps in this case have the form:

 ```